railwayapp/docs/src/pages/reference/plans.md

 Successful and crashed deployments will continue to consume execution hours unless they are manually removed.

 This is because a crashed deployment continues to occupy deployment space, even if it doesn't use any compute resources.

+In order to save on execution hours, you will need to remove all running deploys and databases.
+Railway doesn't automatically sleep your applications.